mozzan/Jetty6-FIN_WAIT2-Bug/README.md

 # Jetty6-FIN_WAIT2-Bug

-This project provides a method to reproduce the bug within jetty server (6.x).
+This project provides a method to reproduce a bug within jetty server (6.x).

-The bug is, if a connection is closed by remote without closing the socket, jetty will remain the connection with FIN_WAIT2 state.
+The bug is, if client never send FIN, jetty will remain the connection with FIN_WAIT2 state.
 Therefore, after a period of time, jetty will result in crash with too many files exceptions.

 This project only contains the test.
 However, people who want to solve this problem can upgrade jetty to 7.6,